 So when I thought I was finished with the jacket, I was kind of in doubt about the stomacher.
 I thought about doing a lampas stomacher or some sort of lacing but basically I always ended up with the idea that the only correct choice would be an embroidered one.

 I decided to embroider it blue silk on blue silk – which was technically possible but for which I could not find any period example for a stomacher.
 White on white existed, silver/gold on colored solid ground existed, color on white existed but if blue on blue did exist, it has left no trace.
+(EDIT: Blue silk embroidery on blue silk did exist around 1750.)
 To be fair, if I had to redo it, I would do it in silver.
 Oh, well.

 The stitches are chain stitches for the outlines of the flowers and the vines, and satin stitches for everything else.
 Two of the big flowers are padedd though and the third one uses short satin stitches.
 Also obvious: overreliance on trick marker.